sensorius/appelbox/README.md

-# bacon
+# appelbox
-ESP8266 project to measure environmental data
+An ESP8266 project to measure environmental data

+2016/11/14 - Project renamed from *bacon* to *appelbox*

 FAQ: